oracle-livelabs/security/oci-kms/create-connection/create-connection.md

     * File Upload: Select and click Upload Private Key to upload the key file from your machine.
     * Text: Select and paste the certificate content in the text field.
     * Passphrase: Passphrase of the encrypted key file.
-    * Click Test Credentials to check whether the connection is configured correctly.
-If the test is successful, the status is OK else the status is Fail.
-Click Next to move to the next step.

     ![Connection details](images/connection-details.png "Connection details")

+    Click Test Connection, a Status: OK message is displayed:

     ![Successful connection](images/successful-connection.png "Successful connection")

-8. Add Products: Use the check boxes in the Products list to select Cloud Key manager.
+8. Click Next.
+The step is Add Products: Use the check boxes in the Products list to select Cloud Key manager.

     ![Add Product](images/add-cloudkeymanager.png "Add Product")

 9. Click Add Connection.

-10. Now you have to test the connection:
+10. From the connection pane you will get an option to test the connection again:

     ![Test connection](images/test-connection.png "Test connection")